hyperledger/aries-rfcs/features/0037-present-proof/README.md

 ##### Attribute Name

-The mandatory `"name"` key maps to the name of the attribute germane to the predicate.
+The mandatory `"name"` key maps to the name of the attribute.

-##### Credential Definition Identifier

-The mandatory `"cred_def_id"` key maps to the credential definition identifier of the credential with the current attribute.

 ##### Predicate